Minnesota museums, bookstores, restaurants all see spike in union organizing

 - Minneapolis Park and Recreation Board: After a three-week strike, the park system's first in its 141-year history, Minneapolis park workers are back to work this week.
 The tentative labor agreement between the Park Board and its workers included a 10.25% wage increase and a $1.75 hourly market adjustment over three years.

 - Metropolitan Council (AFSCME): The union representing more than 700 Met Council workers announced results of a strike vote July 12.
-94% of workers voted in favor of a strike depending on the results of their next mediation session.
+Ninety-four percent of workers voted in favor of a strike depending on the results of their next mediation session.